 If you’re looking for goat cheese recipes, it’s as simple as adding dollops to your eggs!
 This recipe for fluffy scrambled eggs is pretty incredible and ultra simple.
-The eggs are cooked over low heat and gently shaped them into soft folds, with soft goat cheese added goat cheese for tangy flavor.
+Cook the eggs over low heat and gently shape them into soft folds, then add goat cheese for tangy flavor.
 What results is a creamy, gooey, addicting mess.
 If asparagus is in season, it’s the perfect pairing.

 This goat cheese spread is a 5 ingredient, 5-minute easy appetizer that takes your happy hour to the next level with a very little amount of effort!
 The magic ingredients are goat cheese, olive oil, paprika, and Dijon mustard, which form into a creamy orange dip.
 And the final magic ingredient: capers!
 They add just the right amount of savory saltiness that make the dip shine.
 This is one of our quickest goat cheese recipes.

 What's better in a salad than creamy goat cheese crumbles?
 This blackberry salad is classic and chic: ripe berries, baby greens, soft goat cheese and smoked almonds bring a nuance of flavor that’s extraordinary for the amount of prep time required.
 And top it off with our famous creamy Best Balsamic Vinaigrette dressing.
 It's a serious standout side salad.
 (PS substitute blueberries if they're easier to find!)

 Goat cheese on Brussels sprouts?
 Why not!
 These are roasted in a very hot oven so that they become blackened and crisp.
 Dollop with mild harissa, a North African red pepper sauce that adds big flavor.
 Then of course crumble over chunks of creamy goat cheese.
 These days, Brussels sprouts are seeing a big comeback in popular opinion: this is one of the most delicious ways to eat them!